ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 In other hosted Kubernetes platforms like GKE and AKS, an upgrade initiated on a node will first cordon and gracefully "drain" each node before upgrading/replacing it.
 When a drain is initiated on a node, the Kubernetes API performs an "evict" on each pod currently running on the host.
 In turn, the evict functionality sends a "SIGTERM" signal to each container in the pod.
 In a well built container, this "SIGTERM" will be handled and the container will be gracefully shutdown, performing any preparation steps it needs to do on the way down.

 The lack of clean evictions of pods burnt us several times, particularly on stateful applications where abruptly terminating a process could leave the persistent data in an unclean state.
-After spending hours recovering from this after planned maintenance, I decided to implement tooling to fill this gap.
+After spending hours recovering from this after planned maintenance, I decided to implement tooling to fill this gap and I'm happy to be able to share this with the world!

 # Exploring Options